 - An option to monitor new listings.

-The worldwide known marketplace was initially named as “AirBed and Breakfast”.
+The worldwide known Ruby on Rails marketplace was initially named as “AirBed and Breakfast”.
 As mentioned earlier, the primary core platform idea was to list couches and airbeds.
 In its early days, the website was quite similar to a paid version of the popular service CouchSurfing.

-Here’s what one of the first Airbnb websites version looked like back in their early days.
+Here’s what one of the first Airbnb website versions looked like back in their early days.

 Starting small, Airbnb is now one of the world’s major accommodation rental marketplaces.

-Below you can see an insightful infographic which shows how Airbnb went from two guys providing couches to a 10 billion-dollar marketplace giant.
+The infographic below that may inspire you to build a website like Airbnb, shows how Airbnb went from two guys providing couches to a 10 billion-dollar marketplace giant.

 According to the monetization strategy, both travelers and hosts pay commission for every order.
 Thus, owners pay 3% per each transaction, and guests pay approximately 6-12% per each booking.
 The commission amount fully stands upon the property value.